Flavor changing top decays to charm and Higgs with $\tau \tau$ at the LHC: Higgs Signal and Event Selections

 \section{Higgs Signal and Event Selections}

-This section presents the cross section for the FCNH signal of $t \to c h^0$ in pp collisions at next-to-the-leading order (NLO) for $\sqrt{s} = 13$~TeV and the final state given by the decay chain $pp \to tch^0 \to bjj c\tau^+\tau^- \to bjj c e^\pm \mu^\mp +\slashed{E}_T +X$.
-To discriminate against background events, we start at the parton level and at the event level where a detector simulations is used, and select events based on kinematic and acceptance requirements that favor signal over background.
-To further refine our signal selection, we employ minimization of invariant masses $|M_{jj}-m_W|$ and $M_{bjj}-m_t$ to identify light jets ($u, d, c, s$) from $W$ decay and the $c$-quark jet from FCNH top quark decay.
+This section presents the cross section for the FCNH signal $t \to c h^0$ from top quark pair production and outlines our search strategy for this signal at the LHC.
+We focus on the discovery channel with one top quark decaying hadronically ($t \to b jj$), while the other top quark decays into a charm quark and a Higgs boson ($h^0$) followed by $h^0 \to \tau^+ \tau^- \to e^\pm \mu^\mp +\slashed{E}_T$.
+Unless explicitly specified, $q$ generally denotes a quark ($q$) or an anti-quark ($\bar{q}$) and $\ell^\pm$ will represent an $e^\pm$ or $\mu^\pm$.
+This means our FCNH signal has the final state of $pp \to t\bar{t} \to bjj c e^\pm \mu^\mp +\slashed{E}_T +X$, where $X$ represents all other particles produced in $pp$ collisions.
 Since the mass of the Higgs boson is much greater than the tau lepton's mass ($M_h \gg m_\tau$), the tau leptons are highly boosted.
-Therefore, the collinear approximation of the tau decay~\cite{Hagiwara:1989fn} is employed to reconstruct the Higgs boson mass and the top quark mass for $t \to c h^0 \to c \tau^+\tau^- \to c e^\pm \mu^\mp +\slashed{E}_T$.
+Therefore, the collinear approximation of the tau decay~\cite{Hagiwara:1989fn} is employed to reconstruct the Higgs boson mass and the top quark mass.